The "easiest" way to change

 At the end of my thought, that forms my true response, I’m connecting to myself in my decision that getting into my night time cleansing is all that can be done at this moment and the happiness I get from this decision, is all the happiness I can get, now take this little happiness and move onto what I can connect to next which is picking what step I need to do next or don’t take this happiness and be unhappy, by trying to profect it by adding approval from a fantasied standard that says I have to profect my happiness by solving future self attacks, to make me feel like taking it, or my happiness is inferior and I’ll be miserable if I take it without feeling like it.

-3. “that says I have to perfect my happiness by solving future self attacks” : too general but close in the idea.
+“that says I have to perfect my happiness by solving future self attacks” : too general but close in the idea.
 Use: I have to get keep imagining R’s disapproval and solving it, …..or I’ll be miserable …..
 That last part is good.
 I would add “forever” after miserable, to make it reflect what your afraid of about taking happiness that isn’t forever.
-Good work.
-Sorry for the delay.
-Working nonstop daily on learning how to recreate the website.

 I appreciate all your hard work.
 I couldn’t have made the progress I’ve made without this site.
 Thanks very much and Merry Christmas.

 Quick question.
 Was it the repetition that worked or recognizing that your fear is always completely imaginary, a self-attack, which you pegged well.
 I know that’s a leading question, but I’m confident you can sort it out.
-And a Merry Christmas to you too, “if it ain’t outta keepin wi the situation”.
+And a Merry Christmas to you too, “if it ain’t outta keepin’ with the situation”.
 (From Dickens’ A Christmas Carol).

 It is mostly the repetition that is working.
 I’m still learning the new clinging flow (85%) got it.
 I need to add the fear is completely imaginary to my flow more often.
 It is still really tuff to feel and mean everything I say.
 I struggle with the destraction that is behind me and the delay in the pleasure….
 I wish I asked more questions and took more time to understand it all.